jan-mue/geometer/docs/quickstart.rst

     m = Line(0, 1, 0)

 Here we specified a line once by two base points and once using the homogeneous coordinates of the line.
-The two elementary operations :obj:`~point.meet` and :obj:`~point.join` can also be called called exactly as one would expect:
+The two elementary operations :obj:`~point.meet` and :obj:`~point.join` can also be called exactly as one would expect:

 .. code-block:: python